Inode: Simplified library installation with inode file systems

+Potential for inode exhaustion and solutions

+When a file system is created, some file systems allocate a fixed number of inodes.
+This means that it is possible to run out of inodes on a file system, even if there is free space remaining in the file system.
+This situation often arises in use cases where there are many small files, such as on a server storing email messages, because each file, no matter how small, requires its own inode.

+Other file systems avoid this limitation by using dynamic inode allocation.
+Dynamic inode allocation allows a file system to create more inodes as needed instead of relying on a fixed number created at the time of file system creation.
+This can "grow" the file system by increasing the number of inodes available for new files and directories, thus avoiding the problem of running out of inodes.

 Inlining

 It can make sense to store very small files in the inode itself to save both space (no data block needed) and lookup time (no further disk access needed).
 This file system feature is called inlining.
 The strict separation of inode and file data thus can no longer be assumed when using modern file systems.

 If the data of a file fits in the space allocated for pointers to the data, this space can conveniently be used.
 For example, ext2 and its successors store the data of symlinks (typically file names) in this way if the data is no more than 60 bytes ("fast symbolic links").

 Ext4 has a file system option called inline_data that allows ext4 to perform inlining if enabled during file system creation.
 Because an inode's size is limited, this only works for very small files.